bsmth/read_replicas/README.md

 - `-Xs` streams the contents of the WAL log as the backup of the primary is performed.
-- `-R` creates an empty file named `standby.signal` in the replica’s data directory.
+- `-R` creates an empty file named `standby.signal` in the replica's data directory.
 This file lets your replica cluster know that it should operate as a standby server.
 The `-R` option also adds the connection information about the primary server to the `postgresql.auto.conf` file.
 This is a special